awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-cw.md

 This example uses commands and option settings in an \.ebextensions configuration file to download, install, and run monitoring scripts provided by Amazon CloudWatch\.

-To use this sample, save it to a file named `cloudwatch.config` in a directory named `.ebextensions` at the top level of your project directory, then deploy your application using the AWS Management Console \(include the \.ebextensions directory in your [source bundle](applications-sourcebundle.md)\) or the [EB CLI](eb-cli3.md)\.
+To use this sample, save it to a file named `cloudwatch.config` in a directory named `.ebextensions` at the top level of your project directory, then deploy your application using the Elastic Beanstalk console \(include the \.ebextensions directory in your [source bundle](applications-sourcebundle.md)\) or the [EB CLI](eb-cli3.md)\.

 For more information about configuration files, see [Advanced Environment Customization with Configuration Files \(`.ebextensions`\)](ebextensions.md)\.